sylhare/SpaceStack/backend/README.md

 It is using JDK11 (openjdk version "11.0.2") as well as gradle 6.3.
 Fully developed in Kotlin.
-The db used is Mongo DB.
+The persistent storage used is Mongo DB.

 ### Build